core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Message Processing in Group Mode # {#mess-processing}

 When using the group mode, messages are protected and processed as specified in {{RFC8613}}, with the modifications described in this section.
 The security objectives of the group mode are discussed in {{ssec-sec-objectives}}.
 The group mode MUST be supported.

+During all the steps of the message processing, an endpoint MUST use the same Security Context for the considered group.
+That is, an endpoint MUST NOT install a new Security Context for that group (see {{new-sec-context}}) until the message processing is completed.

 The group mode MUST be used to protect group requests intended for multiple recipients or for the whole group.
 This includes both requests directly addressed to multiple recipients, e.g. sent by the client over multicast, as well as requests sent by the client over unicast to a proxy, that forwards them to the intended recipients over multicast {{I-D.ietf-core-groupcomm-bis}}.